 Shared Symptoms Between ADHD and Thyroid Disorders

-- Hyperactivity or restlessness (driven by an over-stimulated nervous system)
+- Hyperactivity or restlessness driven by an overstimulated nervous system

-If you want a deeper understanding of how ADHD typically presents in children across different ages, read this: ADHD in Children (Ages 2–12): Early Signs, Brain Development, Sleep Issues & Treatment
+If you want a deeper understanding of how ADHD typically presents in children across different ages, read this:

 The Key Difference: Physical Clues

-Thyroid disorders almost always affect the body as well as behavior, while ADHD does not.
+Thyroid disorders almost always affect the body alongside behavior.
+ADHD does not.
+Watch for these physical signs that point toward a thyroid imbalance:

 - Unexplained weight gain or sudden weight loss